 Zone Delegates are invited to raise for discussion, questions or decision any of the items in the State Council Agenda, including the items for noting, Policy Team and Committee Reports or the Key Activity Reports.

 10 EXECUTIVE REPORTS

 10.1 WALGA PRESIDENT'S REPORT

-The WALGA President's Report was taken as read.
+WALGA's Policy Manager Emergency Management, Rachel Armstrong presented the President's Report.
 The report was attached within the agenda.

 10.2 STATE COUNCILLOR'S REPORT TO THE ZONE